Logotype for EML Payments Limited

 • Revenue for H1 FY26 was AUD 108.4 million, down 6% year-over-year; customer revenue (excluding interest) fell 4% to AUD 79.4 million; interest income dropped 11% to AUD 29 million.

-• Underlying EBITDA declined 16% year-over-year to AUD 28 million, impacted by one-off items and client terminations.
+• Underlying EBITDA declined 16% year-over-year to AUD 28 million, impacted by one-off items and client terminations; statutory NPAT was $(4.0)m, down from $9.5m in the prior period.

-• Cash balance decreased by AUD 11.5 million to $47.8 million due to class action settlement, loan repayment, and Arlo CapEx, but liquidity remains sound.
+• Cash balance at period end was $47.8 million, down $11.5 million, mainly due to class action settlement, loan repayment, Project Arlo CapEx, and restructuring payments.

 Outlook and guidance

-• FY26 guidance narrowed to AUD 58–60 million EBITDA due to onboarding lags, down from previous AUD 58–64 million.
+• FY26 underlying EBITDA guidance narrowed to AUD 58–60 million due to onboarding lags, down from previous AUD 58–64 million.

-• Pipeline expected to reach AUD 125 million by year-end, with focus on onboarding and commercial execution.
+• Pipeline expected to reach AUD 125 million by year-end, with focus on onboarding, commercial execution, and technology deployment.

 • Aspirational FY28 targets remain unchanged.